hermannhahn/go-api/README.md

 docker-compose up --build

 ### API-KEY
-To use Autorization header you need to set your API_KEY in .env file and change DEBUG to false
+To use authorization header you need to set your API KEY in .env file and change DEBUG to false